over-engineer/animentor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An Elementor extension to add a Lottie widget.
+An Elementor extension that adds a widget for Lottie animations.

 == Description ==